Tornado Warning issued for Juneau, Monroe by NWS - NewsBreak

 Tornado Warning issued for Juneau, Monroe by NWS

-Effective: 2021-08-11 13:48:00 CDT Expires: 2021-08-11 14:30:00 CDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
+Effective: 2021-08-11 13:52:00 CDT Expires: 2021-08-11 14:30:00 CDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: To repeat, a tornado is on the ground.
+TAKE COVER NOW!
 Move to a basement or an interior room on the lowest floor of a sturdy building.
 Avoid windows.
 If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
-Target Area: Juneau; Monroe The National Weather Service in La Crosse has issued a * Tornado Warning for Southwestern Juneau County in central Wisconsin Southeastern Monroe County in west central Wisconsin * Until 230 PM CDT. * At 148 PM CDT, a severe thunderstorm capable of producing a tornado was located 9 miles southwest of Tomah, moving east at 30 mph.
-HAZARD...Tornado and half dollar size hail.
-SOURCE...Radar indicated rotation.
+Target Area: Juneau; Monroe A TORNADO WARNING REMAINS IN EFFECT UNTIL 230 PM CDT FOR SOUTHWESTERN JUNEAU AND SOUTHEASTERN MONROE COUNTIES At 152 PM CDT, a confirmed tornado was located 9 miles south of Tomah, moving east at 30 mph.
+HAZARD...Damaging tornado and half dollar size hail.
+SOURCE...Radar confirmed tornado.
 IMPACT...Flying debris will be dangerous to those caught without shelter.
 Mobile homes will be damaged or destroyed.
 Damage to roofs, windows, and vehicles will occur.
-Tree damage is likely. * This dangerous storm will be near Elroy around 220 PM CDT.
-New Lisbon around 230 PM CDT.
-Other locations impacted by this tornadic thunderstorm include Oil City, St Marys, Jackson Pass, Wilton, Clifton, and Oakdale.
-This includes the following highways Interstate 90/94 between mile markers 47 and 61.
+Tree damage is likely.
+This tornado will be near New Lisbon around 230 PM CDT.
+Other locations impacted by this tornadic thunderstorm include Oil City, St Marys, Jackson Pass, Wilton, Clifton, Lindina and Oakdale.
+This includes the following highways Interstate 90/94 between mile markers 47 and 62.
 Interstate 90 in Wisconsin between mile markers 31 and 44.
-TORNADO...RADAR INDICATED MAX HAIL SIZE...1.25 INalerts.weather.gov
+TORNADO...OBSERVED MAX HAIL SIZE...1.25 INalerts.weather.gov

 Comments / 0